Quick overview intended to help know where to commit to right now in most situations. See Branches section below for more detailed explanations.

 - There are some things that are black and white and there are many shades of gray.
 In case of doubt, ask on the Dev Mailing List

-There are no more planned releases of these versions.
+There are no more planned releases of versions prior to 9, as well as versions 10, 11, 13 and 14.
 If you are running one and commit a fix , please merge manually your fix to the appropriate branch.